kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Plotting.md

   legend('Sine Curve');               % Add legend
   ```

+Some key markers
+- `ro` red circle
+- `*k` black stars
+- `g+` green pluses
+- `bs` blue squares
+In generally, the color and symbol are interchangeable.
+All the examples above continue to work when the characters are reversed.

 ### Multiple Plots in the Same Graph
 To plot multiple lines on the same graph, you can use the `plot` function with multiple `x, y` pairs:
   ```matlab